 What Is an Employee Engagement Strategy?

 Employee engagement is essentially a workplace approach that aims to ensure excellent working conditions and a purposeful experience for every member of an organization.
 Working under the right conditions, employees are much more likely to give their best every single day.
 Engaged workers are more committed to the values and goals of their organization, motivated to contribute to a company’s success and have a better sense of their well-being.
-Building a strategy of programs and tactics that entice and enable engagement, help endear employees to an organization, increasing employee retention and productivity.
+Building a strategy of programs and tactics that entice and enable engagement, help endear people to an organization and build employee fulfillment, increasing employee retention and productivity.

 Why Should You Prioritize Employee Engagement Strategies?